Efficient Learning of Quantum States Prepared With Few Non-Clifford Gates: Tomography Reduces to Finding Heavy Subspaces

 \end{proof}

-The dependence on $t$ comes entirely from a pure state tomography algorithm (e.g., \cref{thm:tomography} or \cref{thm:tomography-option2}) in \cref{step:five} of \cref{alg:learning}.
-Hence, one can upgrade this part of the algorithm with improved pure state tomography algorithms when/if they are discovered.
-Additionally, one can interpret our result as a reduction to pure state tomography on $t$-qubits, where the reduction uses $O((n+\log(1/\delta))/\eps^2)$ copies and $O((n^3 + n^2\log(1/\delta))/\eps^2)$ time.
+Note that the dependence on $t$ comes entirely from the pure state tomography algorithm (e.g., \cref{thm:tomography} or \cref{thm:tomography-option2}) in \cref{step:six-reduction} of \cref{alg:reduction}.
+Hence, one can upgrade this part of the algorithm with improved pure state single-copy tomography algorithms when/if they are discovered.